 O&M

-When Phase II commences operations, additional operating expenses are projected to be approximately 25% of the operating expense levels of Phase I.
+Additional operating expenses for Phase II are projected to be approximately 25% of the operating expense levels of Phase I.

 Financing

 Phase II is projected to be financed using a 70/30 debt to equity ratio.
 The debt will be subject to straight-line amortization at an average interest rate of 10%.